haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “I’m Mr Medlock’s servant,” she said stoutly.

-“An’ she’s Mr Craven’s—but I’m to do the housemaid’s work up here an’ wait on you a bit.
+“and she’s Mr Craven’s—but I’m to do the housemaid’s work up here and wait on you a bit.

-But you won’t need much waitin’ on.”
+But you won’t need much waiting on.”

 “Who is going to dress me?” demanded Mary.